7 Things You Do on Social Media that Help You Lose Weight

-Use Twitter to make quick comments on your progress in real time.
-University of Southern California researchers assigned one group of adults to listen to two nutrition and fitness podcasts each, and another group to listen to podcasts in addition to reporting workouts and connecting with other study participants on Twitter.
-Every 10 tweets in the second group corresponded to a 0.5-percent greater weight loss.
+Use Twitter to make quick comments on your progress in real-time.
+In a study published in Translational Behavioral Medicine, researchers assigned one group of adults to listen to two nutrition and fitness podcasts each, and another group to listen to podcasts in addition to reporting workouts and connecting with other study participants on Twitter.
+Every 10 tweets in the second group corresponded to about a 0.5 percent greater weight loss.
 Twitter can be an effective tool in a weight-loss program because of the increased access to information, accountability, and social support.
 Use Twitter to follow others “who promote healthy eating and wellness,” says Gans.
 “They may provide cooking ideas, food shopping tips, and ways to incorporate healthy lifestyle changes.”

 Write about your ups and downs

 Prone to emotional eating?
 Blog about it.
 “It’s another way to hold yourself accountable and perhaps share with like-minded people,” says Gans.
-Recording your weight loss journey can help you identify triggers that make you binge, helping you differentiate between emotional and physical hunger.
+Recording your weight loss journey can also help you identify triggers that make you binge, helping you differentiate between emotional and physical hunger.
 Keep it private, or publish it publicly to inspire others also struggling with emotional eating.
 Once you determine what your triggers are, write about how you’ll fix the problem.
 If you tend to overeat after work, write about what activities you’ll do before going home instead.
 Follow up with notes on how your plan worked.

 Use apps to log your meals